AkhilSurya-2124/Drug-Repurposing-usingLLM/README.md

  - To the authors of DRKG from Ning Lab, OSU for this comprehensive graph dataset.
  - We have extensively used [llama-index library](https://docs.llamaindex.ai/en/stable/) for RAG experiments and learned from their youtube tutorials.
  - ❤️ for 🤗 and the open-source LLM community.
+ - Further references have been added in the notebooks wherever they are used.